Should Algorithms for Random SAT and Max-SAT be Different?: Preliminaries

-Our input is a formula $F=c_1 \wedge \dots \wedge c_m$ in conjunctive normal form (CNF), where $c_i$ are disjunctive clauses that consist of literals (Boolean variables or their negations) on a set of variables $V=\{x_1,x_2,...,x_n\}$.
-A Max-$k$-SAT formula is a CNF such that each clause contains at most $k$ literals.
+Our input is a formula $F=c_1 \wedge \dots \wedge c_m$ in conjunctive normal form (CNF), where the $c_i$ are disjunctive clauses that consist of literals (Boolean variables or their negations) on a set of variables $V=\{x_1,x_2,\dots,x_n\}$.
+A $k$-CNF formula is a CNF such that each clause contains at most $k$ literals.
+Given the number of clauses $m$ and number of variables $n$, a \emph{uniform random $k$-CNF} instance consists of $m$ clauses chosen randomly and independently from all $(2n)^k$ possible clauses, with replacement.
+We also define $r=\frac{m}{n}$ as the \emph{ratio} of this formula.
+Throughout this paper, ``random" shall always refer to ``uniform random", and $F_k(n,r)$ shall denote a random $k$-CNF with $n$ variables and $m=rn$ clauses.
 A complete assignment $\alpha$ is a candidate solution such that each variable has a truth value of 0 (\emph{false}) or 1 (\emph{true}).
-The Max-SAT problem consists in finding an $\alpha$ that minimizes the number of unsatisfied clauses.
-We use $\usc$ to denote the set of unsatisfied clauses.
-We also define $r=m/n$ as the ratio of clauses to variables, where $n$ is the total number of Boolean variables and $m$ is the number of clauses.
+The Max-SAT problem consists in finding an $\alpha$ that minimizes the number of unsatisfied clauses, denoted as $MaxSAT(F)$.
+Similarly, $SAT(F)$ is the problem of finding an $\alpha$ satisfying all clauses in $F$.
+We use $\mathcal{O}(T(n))$ to represent $poly(n)\cdot T(n)$ where $poly(n)$ refers to polynomials of $n$.

-\begin{Definition} Given a CNF $F$ and a complete assignment $\alpha$, the \emph{break value} $b(v)$ of a variable $v$ is the number of clauses in $F$ that will transition from satisfied to unsatisfied after flipping $v$ under $\alpha$, and the \emph{make value} $m(v)$ of such a $v$ is the number of clauses in $F$ that will transition from unsatisfied to satisfied after flipping $v$ under $\alpha$. \end{Definition}

-Stochastic local search algorithms proceed by repeatedly selecting variables to flip.
-For probSAT, the variable picking function first randomly selects an unsatisfied clause $c$ (like WalkSAT), and then a variable $v$ in $c$ is chosen with probability $\frac{f(v)}{\sum_{v^{\prime} \in c} f(v^{\prime})}$, where $f(v)$ is a probability function for variables $v$.
-The best known probability function for random 3-SAT, based on empirical studies, has the form $f=(0.9+b(v))^{-k}$, with $k=2.06$ for the phase transition point.
-This improves over WalkSAT by mapping each $b(v)$ to a specific probability.
-Thus, successful SAT methods \cite{balint2012choosing,selman1994noise} choose variables $v$ using a function of the form $f(v)=g(b(v))$, i.e.\ relying only on the break value.

-Our proposal is that for Max-SAT, the make value, as well, is a crucial piece of information about a variable, and hence our function should take the form $f(v)=g(m(v),b(v))$.
-In other words, $f(v)$ will depend on both the make and break values of a variable $v$.
-We conjecture that for SAT, when two variables both have high break values (which means they are not worth flipping), it is preferable to pick variables somewhat blindly to escape local optima, whilst for Max-SAT, there are more variables with high break value due to the bigger $\usc$.
-In this case, the make values are needed to guide the search process towards assignments with fewer unsatisfied clauses.
-The benefits of the $m(v)$ values thus greatly compensate for the cost of calculating them.